odinuv/web/walkthrough-slim/upload/index.md

 with current time (or you can use real file's [modification time](http://php.net/manual/en/function.filemtime.php)).
 Visitor's browser remembers that information and when requesting that same URL using HTTP it attaches `If-Modified-Since` header.
-Subsequent requests are turned down once the PHP script detects that browser has a copy of file in its cache (browser sends `If-Modified-Since` header and PHP script can detect this in `$_SERVER['HTTP_IF_MODIFIED_SINCE']` variable).
+Subsequent requests are turned down once the PHP script detects that browser has a copy of file in its cache (browser sends `If-Modified-Since` header and PHP script can detect this using `$request->getHeader('If-Modified-Since')` method).
 My approach does not examine the version of cached file because it never changes.

 {: .note}
 Besides using `Last-Modified` and `If-Modified-Since` approach, you can use [`ETag`](https://en.wikipedia.org/wiki/HTTP_ETag) HTTP header for content which changes cannot be captured by date and time.

-PHP script `fetch-file-02.php`:
+Route in `routes.php`:

 {: .solution}
 {% highlight php %}
-{% include /walkthrough/upload/fetch-file-02.php %}
+{% include /walkthrough-slim/upload/fetch-file-02.php %}
 {% endhighlight %}

 Upload some file, find its ID in database table and try do download it using second version of `fetch-file` script.